-If you’re a winemaker or you’re a wine merchant, you’ll no doubt be on the hunt for great wine marketing ideas.
-Because in these trying times, if there’s one thing we’re all guaranteed to turn to in the evening, to take the edge of a hectic day or to try and shift the feeling of cabin fever, it’s wine.
+If you’re a winemaker or you’re a wine merchant, you’ll no doubt be on the hunt for great wine marketing campaigns.
+Because in these trying times, if there’s one thing we’re all guaranteed to turn to in the evening, to take the edge off a hectic day or to try and shift the feeling of cabin fever, it’s wine.

 But how do you persuade your audience that they want to buy your wine?
 What can you do – marketing-wise – to get customers to not just check your brand out, but to actually purchase your products?

 And here’s the thing you need to know – Millennials are the people you need to be targeting with your wine marketing efforts.

 Millennials are fast becoming instrumental to a winery or a wine business’ success.
 In fact, Millennials drink more wine now than their parents do with Millennials representing 42% of total expenditure on all wine purchases.